How Can “Big Data” Help You?

-Remember that analytics without an insightful and actionable next step is just a meaningless number on a page.
-If you were told that that you got 2,200 views on your online video this month, well, that’s just a fact.
+Remember those analytics without an insightful and actionable next step is just a meaningless number on a page.
+If you were told that you got 2,200 views on your online video this month, well, that’s just a fact.
 Analytics should tell you where those views came from, how many people watched the whole video, what action they took next, and most important, what you can do next time to improve those numbers.

 Put your testing and analytics to work.
-If you wonder if the email with the “Get it before its gone!” headline will have a higher open rate than the “Last chance to get yours!” – test it and review the data.
+If you wonder if the email with the “Get it before it's gone!” headline will have a higher open rate than the “Last chance to get yours!” – test it and review the data.
 Then you can proceed with confidence.